The Alliance for the Transformation of Musical Academe (ATMA)

 ATMA has been formed to usher in a new paradigm for music studies in 21st century America.

-Following a highly successful inaugural gathering at the University of Dayton, Sept 13-15 2019, I could not be more encouraged about the prospects for ATMA to fulfill this aim.
+Following a highly successful inaugural gathering at the University of Dayton, Sept 13-15 2019, with a second ATMA event scheduled for April 16-18, 2021, I could not be more encouraged about the prospects for ATMA to fulfill this aim.

-Colleagues from over 20 institutions and the professional world gathered for uniquely penetrating deliberations about artistry, pedagogy, social justice, spirituality and other dimensions of 21st century musical and societal realities.
-Several outgrowths of the Dayton meeting are noteworthy.
+Several outgrowths of the Dayton meeting, where colleagues from over 20 institutions and the professional world gathered for uniquely penetrating deliberations about artistry, pedagogy, social justice, spirituality and related issues, are noteworthy.
 “ATMA Declaration on the Foundational Positioning of Black Music in Music Studies in America” and commentary serves as a kind of charter for the organization.
 The July 4, 2020 “Declaration of Musical Independence” accompanies that document.
 A forthcoming volume of essays titled “The Black Music Imperative” will further advance the ATMA vision.

 Perhaps most timely is the formation of the ATMA Task Force on Musical Racism, which will consist of leaders in music and beyond who are committed to healing what might be called a “third pandemic,” and working toward a new era in American society where justice, freedom, equality and optimal human flourishing are available to all.
 The Task Force consists of three wings: Faculty, Students, and Deans/Directors.
 An announcement is coming soon for a symposium called Music School of Tomorrow, which will foreground racial justice and artistic justice themes.